Tuesday, June 29, 2010

 I’d never thought much about Americus until I landed in Warner Robins as a young wife, mother, and teacher.
 That’s when my work friends told me about little Georgia Southwestern College, a good and relatively close place to get a Master’s Degree.
 After eschewing the tiny school as being beneath me, even with my less-than-stellar transcript from the University of Georgia, I decided to matriculate.
 The first pencil line on my map to Americus would have been dated early June of 1977 when I drove down the rural highway to register for classes.
 During the next ten summers or so, I traveled that road twice a week, earning two graduate degrees and coming to appreciate all a small college could offer.

 It’s one of those quirky tricks of fate that Americus’ claim to fame not only included Georgia Southwestern College but also Magnolia Manor, with its retirement center and nursing home, the place where both of my parents would eventually live and die.
 Good Methodists that they were, my mother and father believed you just couldn’t get to heaven without at least stopping by Magnolia Manor on your way out the door.
-I hadn't paid much attention to conversations about Magnolia Manor when I was growing up, never believing in my adolescent mind that anyone I really cared about would
+I hadn't paid much attention to conversations about Magnolia Manor when I was growing up, never believing in my adolescent mind that anyone I really cared about would ever end up in a place like that.

 Of course, as with many youthful beliefs, life proved mine wrong.
 A few years after I’d finished my last class at GSW, my daddy became too ill for my mother to care for him in their home on the Georgia Coast, so he was moved into the nursing home in the same small town at the other end of that southwest Georgia road I’d driven for ten years.